 Luckily for me (and now you!)
 Chef Noble was kind enough to grant my request and share his recipe for Moroccan Rack of Lamb.
-We’ve modified it very slightly to accommodate portion sizes for home cooks.
+We’ve modified it slightly to accommodate for portion sizes relevant to home cooks.

 Recipe for Moroccan Rack of Lamb